-It's easy to feel overwhelmed by all that life throws our way, and stress, anxiety and depression are commonplace.
-Life can feel difficult when we struggle with our mental health but there are many positive things you can try, to improve your mental and emotional well-being, and reflexology is just one of them.
+It's easy to feel overwhelmed by all that life throws our way, and if you suffer from stress, anxiety or depression you're not alone.
+Life can feel difficult when we struggle with our mental health but there are many positive things that can help, and reflexology can be a useful resource in our wellbeing ‘toolkit’.